ParanoidUser/yolo/CHANGEME.md

 109 bottles of rum on the wall, 109 bottles of rum!
-You take one down, you pass it around, 109 bottles of rum on the wall.
+You take one down, you pass it around, 108 bottles of rum on the wall.

 108 bottles of rum on the wall, 108 bottles of rum!
-You take one down, you pass it around, 108 bottles of rum on the wall.
+You take one down, you pass it around, 107 bottles of rum on the wall.

 107 bottles of rum on the wall, 107 bottles of rum!
-You take one down, you pass it around, 107 bottles of rum on the wall.
+You take one down, you pass it around, 106 bottles of rum on the wall.

 106 bottles of rum on the wall, 106 bottles of rum!
 You take one down, you pass it around, 105 bottles of rum on the wall.